 The free Smart Connect app from Google Play is where all the action happens.
 If you have a big-screened Sony like the Z Ultra, this might be familiar: it's where you control paired Bluetooth headphones, headsets, speakers and wearables.
 Select the SmartWatch 2 to edit to alter settings and download compatible apps.

 2004 wants its screen back

 It's been a while since we gazed upon a 220x176 colour screen, but the SmartWatch 2's touchscreen boasts a respectable 176ppi given its 1.6in span.
 That's not a patch on Samsung's glorious 278ppi Galaxy Gear screen, mind you, so icons, text and yes, the time, will all look a bit fuzzy and jagged to nerd eyes.
-It's easy to forgive, considering the price difference: £130 to the Sammy's £300.
+It's easy to forgive, considering how it can't be more expensive than the Sammy's costly RM999.

 Straight on, colours are vibrant and it's a clear, bright display.
 Fingerprints blight it, though, and viewing angles aren't great either: if you tilt the watchface away from your body, it starts to look like an overexposed photo.

 Outdoors, the low-power mode provides a neat, subdued watchface that's easy to read in direct sunlight too.
 We still think the less colourful but gloriously readable Pebble display has the SmartWatch 2's beat in most usage scenarios.

 With a mini icon grid reminiscent of smartphone homescreens, the SmartWatch 2 is easy to navigate.
 Unlike the Galaxy Gear, you won't find yourself scrolling round and round the full screen icons trying to find the pedometer.

 When your phone is MIA, all you can do with the SW2 is read notifications that have already synced, set alarms, use the torchlight (don't bother with this) and, of course, check the time.